RyanLy/SoulWalrus/README.md

 Note that the pusher.js client/secrets for `development` are hardcoded into the app atm.
 Feel free to change them.

+For ssl issues on windows when installing rubygems: https://gist.github.com/fnichol/867550#the-manual-way-boring

 Setting up the client (We're on a webpack, ES6, React stack):
 ---